 To date, we have not obtained financing sufficient to fully support our plans going forward.
 Until such time as additional financing for our operations is obtained, we expect to continue to need to curtail our spending.
-While we continue to focus on completing the Phase I clinical trial for our SMaRT Replacement TherapyTM technology, conducting additional studies for our MU 1140TM antibiotic technology, and developing strategic partners for Probiora3TM, we do not have sufficient capital resources to complete these projects.
-As we move into more advanced stages concerning our products and their testing our monthly budget and rate of cash usage is likely to increase accordingly.
-Absent adequate future funding, our remaining available working capital at September 30, 2006 of \$259,386 is insufficient to enable us to continue to operate after the fourth quarter of 2006.
-While we believe additional capital will likely become available based upon grants, possibly through our arrangement with Fusion Capital or through possible future exercises of outstanding warrants, there can be no assurance of the same.
+While we continue to focus on completing the Phase I clinical trial for our SMaRT Replacement TherapyTM technology, conducting additional preclinical studies for our MU 1140TM antibiotic technology and LPT3-04TM weight loss agent, and developing strategic partners for Probiora3TM and LPT3-04TM, we do not have sufficient capital resources to complete these projects.
+As we move into more advanced stages concerning our products and their testing our monthly budget and of cash usage rate is likely to increase accordingly.
+Our available working capital at March 31, 2007 is \$468,697 which included \$472,500 from proceeds from warrants being exercised is insufficient to enable us to continue to operate through the third quarter of 2007.
+While we believe additional capital may become available based upon the SBIR grant or through possible future exercises of outstanding warrants, there can be no assurance of the same.
 In the event adequate capital is not raised we would likely need to cease all operations until we are able to raise additional capital.
 Thereafter, without sufficient capital to fund our operations, we will be unable to continue as a going concern and will have to cease operations.